 - Neuroprotective Qualities

-One important note is that Delta 8 users have reported that Delta 8 can increase their appetite.
-Whereas CBD any increase in appetite is likely due to a reduction in nausea as opposed to stimulating your appetite.
+One important note is that Delta 8 THC users have reported that Delta 8 can increase their appetite.
+Whereas with CBD, any increase in appetite is likely due to a reduction in nausea as opposed to stimulating your appetite.

 It can provide a consistent way to reduce pervasive pain, inflammation, and stress without any of the psychoactive feelings associated with THC.